Eugen Podaru

 You can get the account connection string or generate a SAS token also using Azure CLI:

 The nice thing about Azure CLI is that you can include the scripts in your azure pipelines and run them along with other DevOps tasks manually or on some triggers.
-Bellow is an example of a pipeline that runs every day to copy all blob containers between two storage accounts.
-You could use it to keep the production and acceptance environments in sync for example:
+Below is an example of a pipeline that runs every day to copy all blob containers between two storage accounts.
+For example, you could use it to keep the production and acceptance environments in sync:

 The pipeline assumes that you have some pipeline variables that define the account names and connection strings.
 The Subscription variable refers to the Azure service connection to use for this script.

 When talking about Azure Storage Explorer I said that underneath it uses AzCopy.
-Well, AzCopy can also be used to copy all the blob containers between accounts, as well as other interesting scenarios.
-But that is a matter for a future post!
+Well, AzCopy can also be used to copy all blob containers between accounts, as well as for other interesting scenarios.
+But that is a topic for a future post!